offlinehacker/puppet-iptables/README.md

 # Puppet iptables/ip6tables module using augeas for rule managment

-This is non-destructive iptables/ip6tables puppet module using augeas.
+Cross platform puppet iptables/ip6tables module using augeas for rule managment

+What does this mean?

+* Is easy and straightforward
+* And advanced at the same time
-This means that it will preserve all current or later included rules until they don't break the iptables functionality you describe from puppet.
+* it will preserve all current or later included rules until they don't break the iptables functionality you describe from puppet.

 This module should cover all use cases and, because it's directly using augeas it let's user write rules in augeas format and at the same time keep it simple.
 Also rule order can simply be preserved.

-## types
+## Types

 This module provides several types to make configuring iptables easier.

-They are splitted in two layer of abstractions:
+They are splitted in two layers of abstractions:

 * Base iptables types
 * Helper iptables types